Twin Lakes Trip - hike three to the Lakes along Mine Creek

 We parked and took the walk past the old Bennettville Mine area and then gradually worked our way uphill to a chain of small lakes, all fed by Mine Creek.

-It was a gorgeous day out and we saw Shell Lake, tiny Mine Lake, and larger Fantail Lake.
-It was a hike of 5.6 miles round trip with about 600 ft. of elevation gain.
+It was a gorgeous day out and we saw Shell Lake, tiny Mine Lake, and larger Fantail Lake. we only walked 5.6 miles round trip with about 600 ft. of elevation gain, a stroll-in-the-mountains day.

 Our view of Mount Dana at 13,057 ft., to the south, kept changing as the day went by.
 At one spot I took a photo of Rick, Geno, and Dick, who had a memorable day ascending that austere looking peak about 5 years ago.